NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 [![Schedules Editor Tab](img/create_model/schedules.png "Click to view")](img/create_model/schedules.png)

 *Above: An annotated screenshot of the schedules editing interface.
 Click image for a large view of the image.*

-<iframe width="640" height="360" src="https://www.youtube.com/embed/PCcxruCaZO0?start=210&end=788" allowfullscreen></iframe>

-*Above: This video demonstrates how you can inspect, alter, and apply resource objects in an older version of the  OpenStudio Application.*

 <!--
 - Assigning Schedules and Schedule Sets
 - Other Types of Schedules